gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_2_getting_started_ai_foundry.md

 ## Introduction

 This guide explains how to deploy a new GPT-4o model in Azure AI Foundry.
-You will use the Azure AI Foundry portal to select, configure, and deploy the GPT-4o model for your project.
-After deployment, you can use the model for inference in your applications.
+You will use the Azure AI Foundry portal to select, configure, and deploy the GPT-4o model for use in your applications.
+The goal is to make the model available as an endpoint for inference.

 ## Prerequisites

 Before you begin, ensure you have the following:

-- Python 3.8 or later.
+- Python 3.8 or later
-- Access to Azure AI Foundry services.
+- Access to Azure AI Foundry services
-- Sufficient permissions in your Azure subscription to create and manage resources in Azure AI Foundry.
+- Sufficient permissions in your Azure subscription to deploy models and create resources

-## 1. Deploy GPT-4o Model Using Azure AI Foundry Portal

-Follow these steps to deploy the GPT-4o model:

-1. **Sign in to Azure AI Foundry Portal**
-   - Go to [Azure AI Foundry portal](https://ai.azure.com){:target="_blank"}.
-   - Sign in with your Azure account.

-2. **Create or Select a Project**
-   - In the portal, select an existing project or create a new one by selecting **New project** and following the prompts.

-3. **Open the Model Catalog**
-   - In your project, navigate to the **Model catalog** from the left navigation pane.

-4. **Search for GPT-4o**
-   - Use the search bar to enter `gpt-4o`.
-   - Locate the **GPT-4o** model from the search results.

-5. **Review Model Details**
-   - Select the GPT-4o model card to view details, including supported deployment options, pricing, and documentation.

-6. **Deploy the Model**
-   - Click **Deploy**.
-   - Choose your deployment option:
-     - **Azure OpenAI** (recommended for GPT-4o).
-     - **Managed Compute** or **Serverless API** (if available).
-   - Configure deployment settings:
-     - **Deployment name**: Enter a unique name.
-     - **Region**: Select the Azure region.
-     - **Scale settings**: Choose the compute size and scaling options.
-   - Review and accept the license terms.
-   - Click **Deploy** to start the deployment process.

-7. **Monitor Deployment Status**
-   - Go to the **Deployments** tab in your project to monitor the deployment status.
-   - Wait until the status changes to **Succeeded**.

-8. **Get Endpoint and Keys**
-   - After deployment, select your deployment to view details.
-   - Copy the **Endpoint URL** and **API key** for use in your applications.

-## 2. Developer Environment Setup
+## 1. Developer environment setup

-Select your preferred operating system tab and follow the steps to set up your environment for using the deployed GPT-4o model.
+Select your preferred operating system and follow the steps to set up your environment.

-Select your preferred operating system:

 === "Windows"

-    1. Open **Command Prompt**.
+    1. Open **Command Prompt** or **PowerShell**.
     2. Create and activate a virtual environment:
         ```cmd
         python -m venv .venv